clintonlunn/tick-map-backend/README.md

-# Backend Service
+# Tick Map Backend

-This is the backend service for our application.
+This is the backend service that contains the REST service for the [tick-map-client](https://github.com/clintonlunn/tick-map-client/)

 ## Prerequisites